luca-s/mpi-master-slave/README.md

-# mpi_master_slave
+# mpi-master-slave
-Easy to use master slave code using MPI
+Easy to use mpi master slave code using mpi4py